top of page

 • 1 min read

-Of all the things that I forgot,
+Of all the things that I forgot

-I am reminded of the spot,
+I am reminded of the spot

-Where meadows waved upon a hill,
+Where meadows wave upon a hill

-With split-rail fences.
-Trees were still,
+With split-rain fences.
+Trees are still

-And nestled in a darkened wood,
+And nestled in a darkened wood

-Wearing a sleepy, leafy hood.
+Wearing its sleepy, leafy hood.

-Tied to a rail, the chestnut mare,
+Tied to a rail my chestnut mare

-Ready to go, her back was bare.
+Ready to go her back is bare.

-Riding bareback, without the strain,
+Riding bareback without the strain

-Of a girth pressing her belly.
+Of a girth around her belly.

-I knew her body under me,
+I know her body under me

 No saddle on to separate

-Joined together, we left the gate,
+Joined together we leave the gate

-She bucked, and threw me off her back.
+She bucks, throwing me off her back.

 I’m very glad she didn’t run.

-Losing the hardhat that I wore,
+Losing the hard hat that I wore

-My fingers searched for something sore,
+My fingers search for something sore

 To groom her with a curry comb.